freealise/freealise/ar/README.md

 displace points out or in according to color difference from original (dithering) or merge with depth estimator and blur according to average depth

 audio / subtitles, text / svg overlay: source map, vtt
-morpher: use to match timepoints with transparent holes
+pano: match timepoints with transparent holes, adjust hsl

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown